 REALTORS® are in the business of handing off clients and real estate investors the keys to their own kingdom; but what about themselves?
 When it comes to retirement options, REALTORS® deserve their own piece of the pie.
 So, what are the best retirement plans for real estate agents?

-Self-directed retirement plans offer an alternative investment strategy that can outperform employer-sponsored plans and brokerage IRAs.
-By using a self-directed individual retirement plan (SDIRA), REALTORS® can put themselves in the best position financially to secure a richer retirement.
+Self-directed retirement plans offer an alternative investment strategy that can outperform any employer-sponsored plans.
+By using a self-directed individual retirement plan (SDIRA), REALTORS® are able to put themselves in the best position financially to secure a richer retirement.
+Let’s take a look at the advantages of a self-directed real estate agent retirement plan.

 At the beginning of January 2022, The National Association of REALTORS® reported that single-family home prices nationally rose 15.7% year-over-year.
 Real estate agents are in a unique position to use their own insight to plan for retirement.